-Basement car parking for 450 to 500 vehicles is also provided (plus 50-70 on street car spaces).
+Basement car parking for 491 vehicles is also provided (plus 50-70 on street car spaces).
 Buildings range in height from 1 to 13 storeys.
 The Concept Plan involves the adaptive re-use of various buildings, particularly the concrete silos and the Mungo Scott building.